Storytelling at its finest.

 Broadcast is your launchpad into a variety of careers.
 Television, radio, and journalism, of course.
 But also marketing, advertising, church media ministry, and beyond.

 Whether on-air or behind the scenes.
 Through writing and reporting or producing and managing.
-Whatever your passion, pursue it through a B.A. degree in Digital Media with a concentration in Broadcast.
+Whatever your passion, pursue it through a BA in digital media with a concentration in broadcast.

 Experience Learning – In Studio and Across Campus